ebanker48/cloneshield/README.md

-# CloneShield — Simple Clone Website Scanner (v3.1)
+# CloneShield — Streamlit (No dnstwist version)

-Detect spoofed or cloned websites by scanning for registered lookalikes (via dnstwist) and comparing HTML similarity.
+Detect spoofed or cloned websites by generating lookalike domains in pure Python and comparing HTML similarity.

 ## Deploy on Streamlit Cloud
 1. Create a **public GitHub repo** and add: